PowerSystemGroup/TEPDataAndResults/README.md

 # TEPDataAndResults
-This repository contains the input data and detailed results for the transmission expansion planning study.
+This repository contains the input data and detailed results for the paper "Transmission expansion planning: chronological planning versus stochastic planning".